Redpanda Terraform Provider

 terraform init

 3. Add the credentials for the Redpanda Cloud service account you set in Prerequisites.
-In the Redpanda Cloud UI, find the client ID and client secret on the Clients page.
+In the Redpanda Cloud UI, find the client ID and client secret under Organization IAM → Service accounts.
 Set them as environment variables, or enter them in your Terraform configuration file:

 • Environment variables